Cayetano Valdés y Flores

-Cayetano Valdés y Flores Bazán (28 September 1767 - 6 February 1835) was a Spanish Navy officer and explorer who served in the American Revolutionary War and the French Revolutionary and Napoleonic Wars, fighting on opposing sides at different times due to the changing fortunes of Spain.
+Cayetano Valdés y Flores Bazán (28 September 1767 – 6 February 1835) was a Spanish Navy officer and explorer who served in the American Revolutionary War and the French Revolutionary and Napoleonic Wars, fighting on opposing sides at different times due to the changing fortunes of Spain.
 He took part in a number of battles, including the Battle of Cape Spartel, the Battle of Cape St. Vincent and the Battle of Trafalgar.
 He was an explorer, most notable in the Pacific Northwest, where he and Dionisio Alcalá Galiano conducted the first circumnavigation of Vancouver Island, in partial cooperation with George Vancouver.
-Over his long career he achieved the highest ranks in the Spanish navy, eventually being named Captain General of Cadiz and Captain General of the Navy.
+Over his long career he achieved the highest ranks in the Spanish Navy, eventually being named Captain General of Cádiz and Captain General of the Navy.

 Early career

 He was born in Seville in 1767, and was the nephew of Antonio Valdés y Fernández Bazán.
-Cayetano Valdés joined the Naval Academy in Cadiz as a guardiamarina (midshipman) in 1781.
+Cayetano Valdés joined the Naval Academy in Cádiz as a guardiamarina (midshipman) in 1781.
 After finishing his studies he sailed with the fleet of Luis de Córdova and in 1782 saw action in the battle of Cape Spartel with a British fleet under Richard Howe, during the Great Siege of Gibraltar.
 In 1783 Valdés took part in a Spanish operation against Algiers in an effort to crush the Barbary corsairs sponsored by the Dey.